KubaJadrzak/Shopik/README.md

 ```
 ### Sidekiq:

-RubitterRewritten is using `sidekiq`.
+shopik is using `sidekiq`.
 To correctly run background jobs, simply start sidekiq in new terminal window with: `bundle exec sidekiq`.
 Make sure that `Redis` is also running on your system.

 ### RSpec:

-RubitterRewritten is using `RSpec` tests.
+shopik is using `RSpec` tests.
 You can run test suite with: `bundle exec rspec`.
 Make sure that `.env.test` and `Rails credentials` are configured properly, as some tests make real requests to Espago and will otherwise fail.

 ### Sorbet/Tapioca:

-RubitterRewritten is using `Sorbet` with `Tapioca`.
+shopik is using `Sorbet` with `Tapioca`.
 Although all necessary `rbi` files are committed to this repository, if you encounter any Sorbet related issues, try:
 ```
 bundle exec tapioca dsl
 bundle exec tapioca gem